 As a result of a pure Gospel, and a love for truth based upon a pure Bible, all that could be left was a pure church.
 The reason churches today are not pure is because they somehow forsake these pillars of the Baptist faith.

 We understand how the true church could be persecuted by pagan religious groups for the proclamation of the Gospel, but here is where true churches have become persecuted by so-called Christians.
 It is found in what we believe about the local church.
-The doctrine we hold concerning the church has led to protestants and reformers killing Ana-Baptists alongside Catholics and pagans.
+The doctrine we hold concerning the church has led to protestant reformers killing Ana-Baptists alongside Catholics and pagans.
 What did we once hold that separated us from all forms of ecumenism and led protestants to persecute us?

 Biblical Christianity has always taught that Scriptural baptism is only for the believer in Christ.
 We have always preached that baptism has no saving power, but is a testimony of our faith in Christ, a picture/symbol of what we believe it took to save us, and what took place in our heart when we were born again.